-The Eta model version used in this study has 48 km resolution and 45 vertical levels.
+The Eta model version used in the preliminary study has 48 km resolution and 45 vertical levels.
 The model is being run on a Silicon Graphics Origin workstation at the University of Wisconsin-CIMSS.
-The Eta was chosen for this experiment because it is one of NCEP's primary operational regional models and it has a well-established assimilation system.
+For the subsequent cases, the 22 km, 50 vertical level Eta will be used.
+This model version will be run remotely on NCEP's IBM machine.
+The Eta was chosen for these experiments because it is one of NCEP's primary operational regional models and it has a wellestablished assimilation system.

-This assimilation system, the EDAS, uses a regional 3-d variational analysis (Rogers 1996).
+This assimilation system, the EDAS, uses a regional 3-d variational analysis (Rogers 1996a).
 The EDAS creates its analysis by minimizing a cost function at observation locations.
-It is designed to use high-resolution mesoscale data types, making it an ideal system to test assimilating rapid scan winds (Rogers 1996).
-Experiments were performed on the 00Z Oct 02, 2000 Eta run.
-The operational run is used as the control run for this study.
+It is designed to use high-resolution mesoscale data types, making it an ideal system to test assimilating rapid scan winds (Rogers 1996a).
+For the Keith runs, experiments were performed on the 00Z Oct 02, 2000 Eta run.
+NCEP's parallel development run (48 km) was used as the control run.